machellerogden/shellspec/README.md

                 name: 'args',
                 type: 'values',

-                // here we add a `required` property to the spec which indicate the user should be prompted if this config value is missing
+                // here we add a `required` key to the spec which indicate the user should be prompted if this config value is missing
                 required: true

             }